-The FAQ measures activities of daily living and is administered at Baseline, Month 6 and at ongoing annual visits for new participants.
-For ADNI1 and/or ADNIGO follow-up participants, the FAQ is administered at all annual visits.
+The FAQ measures activities of daily living and is administered at Baseline, Month 6 and then annually for EMCI participants.
+For ADNI 1 follow-up participants, the FAQ is administered at all annual visits.

 The study partner should be queried based on the participant's level of difficulty on each item in the past four weeks.